-Eyelid surgery can treat loose or sagging skin that creates folds or disturbs the natural contour of the upper eyelid, sometimes impairing vision, fatty deposits that appear as puffiness in the eyelids, bags under the eyes, drooping lower eyelids that reveal white below the iris, excess skin and fine wrinkles of the lower eyelid.
+Eyelid surgery can treat loose or sagging skin that creates folds or disturbs the natural contour of the upper eyelid, sometimes impairing vision, fatty deposits that appear as puffiness in the eyelids, bags under the eyes, drooping lower eyelids that reveal the white below the iris, excess skin and fine wrinkles of the lower eyelid.
 Eyelid surgery should be performed in an accredited office-based surgical facility, a licensed ambulatory surgical center, or a hospital.
 Be sure to arrange for a friend or family member to drive you to and from surgery and to stay with you the first night following surgery.

 Good candidates for eyelid surgery include healthy individuals with no medical conditions that can impair healing, nonsmokers, individuals with a positive outlook and realistic goals, and individuals without serious eye conditions.

-During your eyelid surgery recovery, lubricating ointment and cold compresses may be applied and in some cases, your eyes may be loosely covered with gauze.
+During your eyelid surgery recovery, lubricating ointment and cold compresses may be applied and in s ome cases, your eyes may be loosely covered with gauze.
 You will be given specific instructions that may include how to care for your eyes, medications to apply or take orally to aid healing and reduce the potential for infection, specific concerns to look for at the surgical site or in your overall health and when to follow-up with your plastic surgeon.

 Initial healing may include some swelling, bruising, irritation, dry eyes, and discomfort that can be controlled with medication, cold compresses, and ointment.
 Irritation at the incision sites is also possible.
 Be sure to ask your plastic surgeon specific questions about what you can expect during your individual recovery period.